Latino Studies

 Students may earn a minor in Latino studies by successfully completing the following requirements, consisting of five courses:

 2. Three courses in Latino studies, either originating in the program or cross-listed, and preferably representing disciplinary breadth in the social sciences, arts and humanities.
-No more than one course taken in fulfillment of the student’s concentration may be counted toward the certificate.
-With the approval of the associate director, a student may substitute a comparative race and ethnicity course that contains substantial Latino studies content for one of these courses.
+No more than one course taken in fulfillment of the student’s major may be counted toward the minor.
+With the approval of the program director or associate chair, a student may substitute a comparative race and ethnicity course that contains substantial Latino studies content for one of these courses.

-3. Advanced Seminar in American Studies.
-With the approval of the associate director, a student may substitute an advanced seminar with an additional Latino studies elective to further their scholarship in this field.
+3. Advanced Seminar.
+With the approval of the program director or associate chair, a student may substitute an advanced seminar with an additional Latino studies elective to further their scholarship in this field.

 Faculty